NicolaZarbo/ing-sw-2022-scroccarello-zarbo-tombesi/README.md

 ## gui.jar
 ### Running the jar
->Open from the the folder contiaining the file or run with java -jar command form console.
+>Open from the folder contiaining the file or run with java -jar command form console.

 ### Connecting to the game server

 1. Once the application is running on the first, scene click on the connection option panel and insert the ip of the server and the port used for the connection.
-2. insert an username in the field and enter or click connect to initiate the connection.
+2. insert a username in the field and enter or click connect to initiate the connection.

 > If no port and ip are specified in the connection option the application will try to connect to a server running in the local machine using port 50000.
 > Accepted port values are beetween 49152 and 65536.